 - u.
 Victim Impact Statement: If the charged student is found responsible, the victim has a right to submit a victim impact statement to the Hearing Administrator or Chair of the Student Conduct Committee for consideration at the sanctioning phase only.
 The statement may include a description of how the victim was impacted by the conduct violation and may include recommendations for sanctions, penalties or restitution.
 However, the Hearing Administrator or Student Conduct Committee is not bound by those recommendations. - v.
 Hearing Decision Notification: A written decision letter from the Dean of Students Office will be provided to the charged student within ten business days following the close of the hearing.
 This time may be extended for deliberations when necessary and the student shall be notified of any such extensions.
-The decision letter shall contain a

-- decision on each charge, any findings of fact and any sanctions. - w.
+The decision letter shall contain a decision on each charge, any findings of fact and any sanctions. - w.
 Victim Hearing Decision Notification: Victims of certain offenses defined by FERPA (see Article II.
 21), have the right to be notified of the outcome of the proceedings.
 A written decision letter from the Dean of Students Office will be provided to the victim within ten business days following the close of the hearing.
 This time may be extended for deliberations when necessary and the victim shall be notified of any such extensions.
-The hearing decision notification provided to the victimmay only include 1) the name of the student, 2) the violation with which the student was charged, 3) whether the charged student was found "responsible or "not responsible," and 4) any sanction(s) imposed.
+The hearing decision notification provided to the victim may only include 1) the name of the student, 2) the violation with which the student was charged, 3) whether the charged student was found "responsible or "not responsible," and 4) any sanctions imposed.
 (See 34 C.F.R.
 Sections 99.31 and 99.39) - 6.
-Student Withdrawal: If a student withdraws from the University with misconduct charges pending against him or her, the conduct process will continue with or without his or her participation. - 7.
-Student Status: the student's permanent status on campus will remain unchanged pending the final decision of the hearing process and/or any appeal. - 8.
+Student Withdrawal: If a student withdraws from the University with misconduct charges pending against against the individual him or her, the conduct process will continue with or without his or her participation. - 7.
+Student Status: the student's permanent status on campus will remain unchanged pending the final decision of the hearing process and/or any appeal.
+However, in cases where the sanction(s) determined by the University in the disciplinary decision include either suspension or expulsion, the student's privileges at the University, including the ability to attend classes and engage in University activities may be revoked and the student's permanent status on campus will change. - 8.
 Hold on Student's Records: the University may place a hold on the records or registration of any student who fails to respond to a University disciplinary notice or fulfill any sanctions previously issued by the University.
-The University may take other action necessary for resolution of a case prior to the student's enrollment in a subsequent semester, transfer or graduation.
+The University may take other

+- action necessary for resolution of a case prior to the student's enrollment in a subsequent semester, transfer or graduation.
 All pending disciplinary matters must be resolved prior to a student's graduation, transfer from, or continued education at the University of West Florida. - 9.
 Accommodations for Students with Disabilities: any student with a disability may request reasonable accommodations during the disciplinary process.
-If accommodations are desired, this request must be made to the Student Disability Resource Center at least three business days in advance of the hearing.
+If accommodations are desired, this request must be made to the Student Accessibility Resources Disability Resource Center at least three business days in advance of the hearing.
 If necessary, the Hearing Administrator or Student Conduct Committee may postpone the hearing to provide reasonable accommodations.